MarcToussaint/robotics-course/docs/source/komo.rst

 Representing velocites by finite difference of two concecutive configurations might seem dull and inefficient.
-But it is inherently consistent with the time discretization always need to numerically solve dynamic problems, avoids redundancies in path optimization settings, and generalizes directly to higher-order systems, where we might optimize for jerk.
-To be concrete, setting up operational space control as optimization problem over configurations, you would instantiate 3 configurations: One for the current time :math:`t`, one for the past time step :math:`t-\tau`, and one for the next time step :math:`t+\tau`.
+But it is inherently consistent with the time discretization needed to numerically solve dynamic problems, avoids redundancies in path optimization settings, and generalizes directly to higher-order systems, where we might optimize for jerk.
+To give a concrete example, setting up operational space control as optimization problem over configurations, you would instantiate 3 configurations: One for the current time :math:`t`, one for the past time step :math:`t-\tau`, and one for the next time step :math:`t+\tau`.
 The first two configurations are fixed and represent the current dynamic state (via finite difference between :math:`t` and :math:`t-\tau`).
 The thrid configuration :math:`t+\tau` is subject to optimization and you can impose any objectives on any features, or velocities of features, or accelerations of features, or anything derivable from these.

 What is KOMO?
 =============

-KOMO means k-order markov optimization.
+KOMO means k-order Markov optimization.
 KOMO is a way to formulate path optimization problems.
 Technically, this means it is a convention of how to specify the mathematical program, namely via the KOMO class.

-It assumes that the path is represented as a sequence of T configurations (we discretized time).
+It assumes that the path is represented as a sequence of T configurations (we discretize time).
 The decision variable of the mathematical program are the DOFs of each configuration.
 Note that the decision variables are not velocities in time slices, but just the "joint angles" (and other potential DOFs in a time slice).
 But we